 The President also delegates to appropriate staff, faculty, and committees' powers and duties listed above as the President deems necessary for the school's administration.
-Last but not least, the President can exercise his discretionary authority to ensure the continued efficient operations of the school and decide all other administrative matters not outlined above and for which no specific provision has been made in the law or by any board.
+The President exercises discretionary authority to ensure the continued efficient operations of the school and decide all other administrative matters not outlined above and for which no specific provision has been made in the law or by any board.

-Dr. Serena Magnanti - Vice-President, Swiss School of Management
+Dr. Serena Magnanti | Vice-President